Linear Regression in Excel (Table of Contents)

 - Regression analysis is generally used to see if there is a statistically significant relationship between two sets of variables.

-- Whenever we wish to fit a linear regression model to a group of data, then the range of data should be carefully observed as if we use a regression equation to predict any value outside this range (extrapolation), then it may lead to wrong results.
+- Whenever we wish to fit a linear regression model to a group of data, then the range of data should be carefully observed.
+If we use a regression equation to predict any value outside this range (extrapolation), it may lead to wrong results.